UK flag with AI imagery over the top

 Will AI adoption lead to more class action lawsuits?

-Keir Starmer’s recent pledge to establish the UK as a global leader in artificial intelligence (AI) has been met with optimism.
-Promising to boost growth and innovation, his vision of the UK as a ‘great AI superpower’ could open doors to technological advancements and economic opportunities.
-However, challenges loom.
+In early 2025, the government’s pledge to establish the UK as a global leader in artificial intelligence (AI) was met with optimism.
+Promising to boost growth and innovation, the vision of the UK as a ‘great AI superpower’ could open doors to technological advancements and economic opportunities.

 AI’s transformative potential is undeniable, but it carries risks if not developed and deployed responsibly.
 Among these are concerns around the use of data and the threat of inherent bias in AI systems – issues that could lead to a rise in class action lawsuits.